Table of Contents

 NPC Brain Example

-mobileTemplate.brain = "orion" resolves to table orion in scripts/ai/orion.lua.
+mobileTemplate.brain = "orion" resolves to table orion in scripts/ai/npcs/orion.lua.

 orion = {}